aurovilleresearchplatform/aurovilleresearchplatform.github.io/_posts/2020-12-2-Key-requirements-and-resources.md

 **1. Make contact with the Research Platform via email.**

 Our team can then understand your research intention and give you the appropriate orientation.
+Email address: <a href="mailto:researchplatform@auroville.org.in">researchplatform@auroville.org.in</a>

 **2. Obtain a visa that enables you to legally undertake research in India**